-According to district records, you were notified by the district’s attendance supervisor on [date] that your childstudent, [name], [is not yet enrolledhas [failed to enroll in school] [is not maintainingfailed to maintain regular school attendance] [is not enrolled with the local education service district] as required by Oregon lawcompulsory attendance laws.
+According to district records, you were notified by the district’s attendance supervisor on [date] that your child, [name], [is not yet enrolled in school] [is not maintaining regular school attendance] [is not enrolled with the local education service district] as required by Oregon law.

-Your childstudent was required to appear in school no later than the next school day following your receipt of thethat notice and to maintain regular attendance for the remainder of the school year.
-District records indicate your childstudent continues to be absent from a public school.
+Your child was required to appear in school no later than the next school day following your receipt of the notice and to maintain regular attendance for the remainder of the school year.
+District records indicate your child continues to be absent from a public school.
+A child is required to regularly attend a full-time school.

-The superintendent or designee may issue a citation for your continued violation of Oregon’s compulsory attendance law.

-A childstudent is required to regularly attend a full-time school.
-Failure to send the student to school and to maintain the student in regular attendance is a Class C violation.
-A citation for such compulsory attendance violations may result in a court fine.

-You [maydid not request an evaluation of your child’sstudent’s individualized education program (IEP) or Section 504 plan or a review of sameyour student’s current IEP.] [requested an evaluation to determine if your childstudent should have an individualized education program (IEP) or Section 504 plan.]).] [ [requested a review of an existing IEP or Section 504 plan for your childstudent] and the requested evaluation or review was completed on [date].]
+You [may request an evaluation of your child’s individualized education program (IEP) or Section 504 plan or a review of same.] [requested an evaluation to determine if your child should have an individualized education program (IEP) or Section 504 plan.] [ [requested a review of an existing IEP or Section 504 plan for your child] and the requested evaluation or review was completed on [date].]

-You

-In accordance with law, you

-You and your childstudent are requestedrequired to attend a conference with [designated school official] on [date] at [time] to discuss:
+You and your child are requested to attend a conference with [designated school official] on [date] at [time] to discuss:

-1. Oregon’s compulsory attendance law and your student’s attendance record;

-2. The reasons for your noncompliance;

-3. The development of a plan for improvement;
+The development of a plan for improvement;

-4. Resources available to help your childstudent be successful in school, referrals to other agencies as may be needed and such alternative education information as may be required by law;
+Resources available to help your child be successful in school, referrals to other agencies as may be needed and such alternative education information as may be required by law;

-5. Any questions you may have concerning district programsthe potential consequences for continued noncompliance with Oregon’s compulsory attendance law, as set forth above and resourcesas provided in Board student conduct and truancy policies.
+Any questions you may have concerning district programs and resources to help your child attend regularly.

-Failure to help your child attend regularlythis conference or failure to send your student to school and to maintain your student in regular school attendance following this conference will result in the issuance of a citation to you, as provided by law.

 If your child is taught by a parent, guardian or private teacher, you must notify your local education service district and comply with ORS 339.035.
 Your local ESD is: [name of ESD and contact information].